We’re asking all new and existing suppliers to register with the SAP Business Network.

 Except where there is a written contract signed by both parties, the standard Purchase Order Terms and Conditions shall apply to all purchase orders sent by the Brigade.

-In line with the Local Government Transparency Code, the Brigade publishes details of tenders and contracts for any contracts of a value of £5,000 or more.
+In line with the Local Government Transparency Code, we publish details of tenders and contracts for any contracts of a value of £5,000 or more.

-To access data of the Brigade's tenders or contracts with a value of £10,000 or more, and details of the purchase orders with a value of £5,000 or more, refer to the data published on a quarterly on the London DataStore.
+To access data relating to our tenders or contracts with a value of £10,000 or more, and details of the purchase orders with a value of £5,000 or more, see the data published quarterly on the London DataStore.

 To request copies of the tender/contract documents, email infoaccess@london-fire.gov.uk.